zm412/nodet/README.md

 **Find satellite by id /api/satellite**

-### Просмотр списка элементов каждой сущности постранично (доступен вывод в количестве 3, 5 или 10 записей на странице).
-Viewing the list of elements of each type by page (output is available in the amount of 3, 5 or 10 elements per page).
+### Viewing the list of elements of each type by page (output is available in the amount of 3, 5 or 10 elements per page).
 Forms for requests are implemented in blocks:
 **Get countries**
 **Get satellites**